fizt656/compextractor/README.md

 ![Competency Extractor](banner.jpg)

+**Update**: OK... so after some fiddling, the multi-speaker diarization works, and so does the combined report, showing the narrative AND radar charts for each person in the recording.

 # Competency Extractor

 This prototype tool extracts student competency insights from audio recordings of presentations or discussions.
 It now features a combined mode that provides both narrative and visual outputs, including multi-speaker analysis through diarization and radar graph visualizations.